jgdigitaljedi/portAndBlog/content/gamingList.md

 - 12. My Favorite Game Franchises of All Time
 - 13. Local 4 Player Games for Your Friends and Family
 - 14. Which Version of a Console Should You Get?
+- 15. A Handful of Video Game YouTube Channels to Checkout